 Of course, if it’s for a personal account, you should almost always go with a headshot.

-That’s what James and Brian do on Twitter, even with company usernames.
+That’s what Brian does on Twitter, even with his company usernames.
 This also applies to people that are brands themselves, like musicians, artists, or politicians.